Medical services and entitlements for asylum seekers

 A free medical screening service is available to all asylum seekers.

-Any necessary follow-up medical treatment will be provided for you and your family free of charge under the medical card scheme.
+Follow-up medical treatment, if you need it, will be provided for you and your family for free under the medical card scheme.